 Regarding orientation, I find the psychoanalytic approach (wherein, casting the net widely, I include attachment theory) the richest and most useful body of understanding and practice for addressing how we deal with adversity.
 In order to extend the reach of these ideas, I have co-edited two books and written several articles on how attachment theory can be applied to mental health.

-With these interests in mind, I am focusing my teaching and research increasingly on helping healthcare practitioners and university staff to understand and deal with the impact and challenges of the work we do, including the provocations of vulnerability, intercultural practice, and finding a way to remain thinking throughout.
+With these interests and responsibilities in mind, I am focusing my teaching and research increasingly on helping healthcare practitioners and university staff to understand and deal with the impact and challenges of the work we do, including the provocations of vulnerability, intercultural practice, and finding a way to remain thinking throughout.

 Clinically I have my own private practice as a Clinical Psychologist and Psychodynamic Psychotherapist, having worked in the NHS for over 10 years.
 After obtaining my Doctorate in Clinical Psychology, I went to live and work as a psychologist and lecturer in Ghana, West Africa.
 As well contributing to the Ghana Health Service and psychology curriculum at the University of Ghana, we launched Ghana's first journal dedicated to psychology and mental health, The Ghana International Journal of Mental Health.

 On returning to the UK, I trained in Inter-cultural Psychodynamic Psychotherapy at the Tavistock and Portman NHS Foundation Trust and now support their trainees as a Visiting Lecturer.